TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/DebuggingTypo3/Index.rst

 .. youtube:: VtffB0CG1ok

-In order to configure PhpStorm with Xdebug you need to do 3 things:
+In order to configure PhpStorm with Xdebug you need to do three things:

 1. Configure xdebug settings in your php.ini
 2. Use the appropriate plugin in your browser